 (ii) We may rely on such information as being complete, accurate and not misleading or deceptive; and

-c) the decision whether to approve Your application is at the sole discretion of both NAB and Australia Post, acting reasonably, and the reason for any decision which is made may not be given to You; and
+c) the decision whether to approve Your application is at the sole discretion of both NAB and Australia Post and the reason for any decision which is made may not be given to You;

 e) any information obtained by NAB or Australia Post during its assessment of an application under clause 3(a) is and remains confidential to NAB or Australia Post (as the case may be) and will not be shared with You; and

-f) NAB is bound by Card Scheme Rules and all correspondence and discussions between Card Schemes and NAB are confidential as between NAB and the Card Schemes.
+f) In respect of the Card Acquiring Services, NAB is bound by Card Scheme Rules and all correspondence and discussions between Card Schemes and NAB are confidential as between NAB and the Card Schemes.

 3.2 You represent and warrant that:

-a) any information You provide to Australia Post in connection with an application for Australia Post to provide the Services is complete, accurate and not misleading or deceptive; and
+a) any information You provide to Australia Post in connection with an application for Us to provide the Services is complete, accurate and not misleading or deceptive;

 b) if You have disclosed Personal Information to Australia Post in connection with the application under clause 3.1(a), You have obtained each relevant individual’s prior consent to the disclosure and otherwise complied with Your obligations under Privacy Law, and You have specifically disclosed to the individual that Personal Information may be processed by service providers overseas, including in India; and

-c) You are able to satisfy Your obligations and responsibilities under this Agreement.
+c) You are able to satisfy Your obligations and responsibilities under these Terms and Conditions.